What You Need to Know!

 If you're in San Francisco itself, then you'll most likely be using the MUNI system.
 There's a great network of underground light rail, buses and cable cars which can get you close to most places that you're going to want to go.
 If you're planning on taking a cable car just bear in mind that they're small and can get very crowded with all the other tourists.
 The most scenic routes are the California Street and Powell-Hyde lines.

-If you're staying in San Jose, Mountain View, Palo Alto or Menlo Park you'll probably need to use Caltrain.
+If you're staying in San Jose, Mountain View, Palo Alto or Menlo Park you'll probably need to use Caltrain and then change onto MUNI or BART.

-THE BEST WAY TO USE SAN FRANCISCO TRANSIT
+BEST WAY TO USE SAN FRANCISCO PUBLIC TRANSPORT

 This bit's easy - get a Clipper Card.
 You can buy tickets individually of course, but that could get pretty expensive - a one-way Adult ticket for the cable-car is $7 alone.
 Clipper Cards are available in person at most stations for $3, but if you order online it's free.